USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 publicly available part.
 A small number of functions have been placed into a supplement that is only available to the U.S. DoD and DoD and U.S.
-DoD contractors (Distribution Statement D), though certain parts may be available to other U.S. Government Agencies (DIstributions Statement C) upon request.
+DoD contractors (Distribution Statement D), though certain parts may be available to other U.S. Government Agencies (Distributions Statement C) upon request.
 Many future additions to the library will be placed in the the limited distribution supplement.
 Instructions for obtaining the limited distribution potion of the library will be posted in this readme after the